Our Focuses|Sustainable Supply Chain|Sustainable Raw Material Management

 Winbond's Supply Chain Biodiversity Conservation

-The environmental section of Winbond's Supplier Code of Conduct adds a new clause on the protection of ecological resources and explicitly requires suppliers to:
+The environmental section of Winbond's Supplier Code of Conduct adds a new clause on the natural resources protection (including biodiversity, no deforestation, and land conservation) and explicitly requires suppliers to:

-2. Comply with laws and regulations related to biodiversity conservation, avoid operations affecting biologically important habitats, and participate in actions to conserve natural ecosystems.
+2. Comply with biodiversity conservation laws and regulations, avoid operations that affect critical habitats, and participate in actions to conserve natural ecosystems.

 Raw Material Program